Skip to Content

 Playing with sand and water is also a child’s first introduction to science concepts as they learn the properties of these substances and how they change form.

-Adding objects to sand and water is a fun way to encourage loose parts play – an integral part of construction play.
+Adding objects to sand and water is a fun way to encourage loose parts play – a key aspect of construction play.

 Puzzles